 Best institutes (apart for the IITs and NITs) include Delhi Technological University (DTU).

-4.Mechanical Engineering: Another evergreen field, there will always be opportunities here, despite varying market trends.
-It is one of the oldest branches of engineering and therefore one of the broadest.
-As a mechanical engineer you will get to design, analysis, manufacture and maintain anything that moves!
+Another evergreen field, there will always be opportunities here, despite varying market trends.
+It is one of the oldest and the most demanding branch of engineering and therefore one of the broadest.
+As a mechanical engineer, you will get to design, analyse, manufacture and maintain anything that moves!

 Entry-level salaries range from about Rs 1.3 lakh to Rs 3.15 lakh per annum.
 Pay hikes depend on your performance and any additional skills you acquire.

 Recruiters include ISRO, DRDO, Indian Railway, ABB, TATA Motors, General Motors, Fiat, Reliance Industries, Reliance Power Ltd, Ashoka Leyland, Mahindra & Mahindra etc.